nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 When using the `cephfs` storage type option, the block storage underlying all Ceph storage will be provisioned through the same Kubernetes storage class.
 By default, Kubernetes will use the default storage class unless a specific one is provided.
 For enhanced performance, some cloud providers offer premium storage class options.

-You can specify the desired storage class under `storage.ceph` section in the configuration file.
+You can specify the desired storage class under `ceph.storage_class_name` section in the configuration file.
 Below are examples of potential storage class values for various cloud providers:

 <Tabs>
   <TabItem label="AWS" value="AWS" default="true">